 Total incident spend: $2.43 instead of $12,000+

-The estimation process has three steps:
+The profiling process is three steps.

 | Workflow | P50 Cost | P95 Cost | Trip Threshold (3× P95) | Degradation Tier |